Monte Carlo with Determinantal Point Processes: Statement of the results

 \subsection{Monte Carlo methods based on determinantal point processes}

 Consider a reference measure $\mu$ with support inside $I^d$, having well-defined multivariate orthonormal polynomials (say, $\mu(A)>0$ for some open set $A\subset I^d$).
 Let $K_N(x,y)$ be the $N$th Christoffel-Darboux kernel for the associated multivariate OP Ensemble, namely \eq K_N(x,y)=\sum_{k=0}^{N-1}\phi_k(x)\phi_k(y), \qe where $(\phi_k)_{k\in\N}$ is the sequence of multivariate orthonormal polynomials associated with $\mu$ and the graded lexicographic order, see Section~\ref{graded lex order}.
 Our quadrature rule is as follows: take for nodes $\bv x_1,\ldots,\bv x_N$ the random points coming from the multivariate OP Ensemble, namely with joint density \eqref{density DPP proj}, and for weights $w_i=1/K_N(\bv x_i,\bv x_i)$.
-Thus, for any $\mu$-integrable function $f$, our estimator of $\int f (x)\mu(\d x)$ reads \eq \sum_{i=1}^N \frac{f(\bv x_i)}{K_N(\bv x_i,\bv x_i)}. \qe One can readily see by taking $k=1$ in \eqref{def k cor}--\eqref{kernel DPP} that the estimator \eqref{estimator} is unbiased, \eq \E \left[\ \sum_{i=1}^N \frac{f(\bv x_i)}{K_N(\bv x_i,\bv x_i)}\ \right] = \int f(x)\mu(\d x). \qe
+Thus, for any $\mu$-integrable function $f$, our estimator of $\int f (x)\mu(\d x)$ reads \eq \sum_{i=1}^N \frac{f(\bv x_i)}{K_N(\bv x_i,\bv x_i)}. \qe One can readily see by taking $n=1$ in \eqref{def k cor}--\eqref{kernel DPP} that the estimator \eqref{estimator} is unbiased, \eq \E \left[\ \sum_{i=1}^N \frac{f(\bv x_i)}{K_N(\bv x_i,\bv x_i)}\ \right] = \int f(x)\mu(\d x). \qe

 \begin{remark} For $d=1$, comparing \eqref{estimator} to \eqref{weight Gauss}--\eqref{CD Gauss} yields that our method matches Gaussian quadrature except for the nodes, since we replace the zeros of the univariate orthogonal polynomial $\phi_N$ by random points drawn from an OP Ensemble.
 In fact, this replacement is not aberrant since zeros of orthogonal polynomials and particles of associated OP Ensembles get arbitrarily close with high probability as $N\to\infty$, see \citep{Har15} for further information and generalizations.
-Notice however that our quadrature rule makes sense in any dimension. \end{remark}
+Notice however that our quadrature rule has the advantage to make sense in any dimension $d$. \end{remark}